 Kumite is a method of training in which the offensive and defensive technique learned in the kata are given practical application.
 The importance of kata to kumite cannot be overemphasized.
 If technique are used unnaturally or in a forced way, posture will break down.
-In other words, improvement in kumite depends directly on improvements in kata: the two go together like hand in glove.
+In other words, improvement depends directly on improvements in kata: the two go together like hand in glove.

 Jiyu ippon kumite and Jiyu kumte